- When Cancer Comes Back: Cancer Recurrence

 No matter what you decide to do, it’s important that you be as comfortable as possible.
 Make sure you are asking for and getting treatment for any symptoms you might have, such as pain or nausea.
 This type of treatment is called palliative or supportive care.

-Palliative treatment helps relieve cancer-related symptoms, but it’s not expected to cure the disease.
+Palliative treatment helps relieve cancer-related symptoms, but it’s not expected to cure it.
 Its main purpose is to improve your quality of life.
 Sometimes, the treatments used to control your symptoms are much like the treatments used to treat cancer.
 For example, radiation therapy might be used to help relieve bone pain from bone metastasis.
 Or chemo might be given to help shrink a tumor and keep it from blocking your bowel.
 But this is not the same as getting treatment to try to cure the cancer.

 At some point, you may benefit from hospice care.
 Most of the time, this can be given at home.
 It can also be given in hospitals, nursing homes, and hospice houses.
 Your cancer may be causing symptoms or problems that need attention, and hospice focuses on your comfort and quality of life.
 You should know that getting hospice care doesn’t mean you can’t have treatment for the problems caused by the cancer or other health conditions, but you will need to find out in advance what your hospice will do.
 Hospice is focused on helping you live your life as fully as possible and feel as well as you can at this difficult time.
 If you’d like to learn more about this, please see our document called Hospice Care.

 Remember that staying hopeful can also help you cope.
 Your hope for a cure may not be as bright, but there is still hope for good times with family and friends – times that are filled with happiness and meaning.
 In a way, pausing at this time in your cancer treatment gives you a chance to refocus on the most important things in your life.
 Now may be the time to do some of the things you’ve always wanted to do.